chloeskt/data2vec_ensae/source/question_answering/README.md

 ## Task description

-In this section, we are interested by the capacities of the embeddings produced by data2vec against both token-based models such as BERT, RoBERTa, mBERT and XLM-RoBERTa and token-free models (character-based) such as CANINE on Question Answering tasks.
-Note CANINE is a pre-trained tokenization-free and vocabulary-free encoder, that operates directly on character sequences without explicit tokenization.
-It seeks to generalize beyond the orthographic forms encountered during pre-training. data2vec is an algorithm that can learn a contextualized latent representations instead of modality-specific representations.
-Its learning objective is the same across all modalities: masked learning to produce latent target **continuous and contextualized representations**, using a teacher-student architecture training scheme.

-We evaluate its capacities on extractive question answering (select minimal span answer within a context) on SQuAD dataset.
-The latter is a unilingual (English) dataset available in Hugging Face (simple as ``load_dataset("squad_v2")``).
-Obtained F1-scores are being compared to BERT-like models (BERT, mBERT and XLM-RoBERTa) and CANINE.
-Note that mBERT, XLM-RoBERTa and CANINE where trained on **multilingual data**. **Therefore data2vec is only directly comparable to BERT and RoBERTa, but it is still interesting to get the performances on other models on the same task.**
+In this section, we are interested by the capacities of the embeddings produced by data2vec.
+We evaluate its capacities on extractive Question Answering (select minimal span answer within a context) on SQuADv2 dataset.
+The latter is a unilingual (English) dataset.
+The two main metrics used are the F1 score and the Exact Match (EM) score.
+The obtained F1-scores are being compared to BERT-like models (BERT, DistilBERT, XLM-RoBERTa and mBERT) and CANINE.
+Note that mBERT, XLM-RoBERTa and CANINE were pre-trained on multilingual data. \textbf{Therefore data2vec is only directly comparable to BERT and RoBERTa, but it is still interesting to get the performances on other models on the same task.}

+A second step of our analysis is to assess data2vec abilities to handle noisy inputs, especially noisy questions.
+The robustness to noise of such system is imperative.
+It is highly probable that in real life settings, the Automatic Speech Recognition system (ASR) or the human typing the question actually do not produce qualitative text in the sense that the written-translation might be flawed (typos, misspellings, grammatical errors, etc).

-A second step is to assess its capacities of generalization in the context of zero-shot transfer.
-Finetuned on an English dataset and then directly evaluated on a multi-lingual dataset with 11 languages of various morphologies (XQuAD).
+The last step is not trutly focused on data2vec but rather on multi-lingual models and their capacities of generalization in the context of zero-shot transfer.
+We decided to include this experiment on zero-shot transfer on a multi-lingual dataset here even if it is biased because it allows to compare models pre-trained on multilingual data and that we are interested by the zero-shot transfer task.
+Models are finetuned on an English dataset and then directly evaluated on a multi-lingual dataset with 11 languages of various morphologies (XQuAD).
 Intuitively, only the models trained on multilingual data will be able to generalize.
 Therefore this experience will only allow us to compare mBERT, XLM-RoBERTa and CANINE.

-A third step is to assess data2vec's capacities to handle noisy inputs, especially noisy questions as it is highly probable that in real life settings, the ASR system or the human typing the question will not provide a perfect/clean question [TODO].
+For the sake of completeness we will nonetheless add the scores obtained by data2vec, BERT, DistilBERT and RoBERTa.

 ## Structure